xiix0/scam/README.md

-You will be successful in love.
+You may worry about your hair-do today, but tomorrow much peanut butter will be sold.